EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

-As mentioned in the task description, this step is optional - No harm in learning something new though.
+As mentioned in the task description this step is optional, however learning something new is always a good idea!
 ```
 set payload windows/x64/shell/reverse_tcp
 ```